 City, State, Zip Code

-Only residents of Renee Granville-Grossman Residential Commons (GGRC) and International House may occupy their rooms during break periods (except summer), but must apply in advance.
+Only residents of IInternational House (IH) may occupy their rooms during break periods (except summer), but must apply in advance.
 Students who live in any other hall have to leave by 12:00PM noon on the Saturday of Finals Week when all the other halls close to residents for the break period.
-However, non-GGRC residents may receive permission from GGRC residents to reside in their GGRC room during the interim periods while they are away.
-Resident Heads will announce the timeline/deadline for submitting the associated form several weeks prior to the end of each quarter.
-No interim housing is permitted in I-House for non-residents.
+However, non-IH residents may receive permission from IH residents to reside in their IH room during the interim periods while they are away.
+College Housing & Residential Services will announce the timeline/deadline for submitting the associated form several weeks prior to the end of each quarter.

 Students should take care to not make end-of-quarter travel arrangements that conflict with final exams.
 Those who have to make reservations before exam schedules become available at the start of each quarter should plan to travel on the Saturday of Finals Week.
 The residence halls remain open until 12:00PM noon on that Saturday.
 Travel plans for the return to campus should not conflict with the first class of the following quarter.
 Many courses require attendance at the first class to confirm enrollment.
 The residence halls re-open at 8:00AM on the day before classes resume for the Winter and Spring Quarters.